nicmendoza/th-site-styling/readme.md

 node server
 ```

-Navigate to localhost:7000 in your browser
+Navigate to localhost:7000 in your browser to load the "kitchen sink" test page
+Navigate to localhost:7000/#chalk-it-up to load the "Chalk it Up" test page